A 401(k) is a powerful, tax-advantaged savings tool -- even without an employer match.

 |$10,000 and over||Zero|

-*To figure out your reduced contribution limit, refer to worksheet on Publication 590-A, Contributions to IRAs.
+*To figure out your reduced contribution limit, refer to the worksheet on Publication 590-A, Contributions to IRAs.

 Third, individuals in certain income brackets can take a diminished deduction from their contributions to a traditional IRA.
 Even worse, once your MAGI hits a certain limit, your IRA contributions no longer reduce your taxable income.